ElmoDFGD/ElmoRim/README.md

 - _YOU_ for reading this.
 - Noggog for Mutagen and the xEdit team for xEdit and their tools.
 - Halgari and the WJ Team for this amazing platform.
-- Aljoxo, author of [Arisen](https://github.com/aljoxo/Arisen) for letting me use his README as a template.
+- Aljoxo, author of [Arisen](https://github.com/aljoxo/Arisen) for letting me use Arisens README as a template.
 - Phoenix, author of [The Phoenix Flavour](https://thephoenixflavour.com/) for letting me use the Appearance setup from [LotF](https://thephoenixflavour.com/skyrim-se/lotf/introduction/).